MMOBugs/MQ2WinTitle/README.md

 # MQ2WinTitle

 Change your EQ window titlebar (caption) text, to display data of your choice.
 The specific text that is displayed is configurable via INI file.
-The plugin will also indicate, if you wish, if a tell was recieved in a background EQ session, by changing the titlebar to user defined text.
+The plugin will also indicate, if you wish, if a tell was received in a background EQ session, by changing the titlebar to user defined text.

 ## Getting Started